 In contrast to other guessing games, luck is not an influencing factor in the game.
 Apart from the random distribution of the cards in hand, it is all about the creative skills of the players to collect points. face cards feels enormously active from a player's point of view, simply because the brain is constantly working.
 To call the guessing game challenging would be an exaggeration; However, it is not always easy either.
 Depending on the card display, it can be extremely tricky to understand the thoughts of other players.
 Simply guessing into the blue does not work either, because the commonalities of the selected pairs of cards should be explained.
 It is not always easy to convey to the other players what crazy ideas you have come up with.
 For the evaluation of face cards a simpler term is therefore more suitable: entertaining!

-Shallow entertainment is exactly what the card game offers Ravensburger players: not much more, but definitely not less.
-This is not least due to the low downtime of face cards.
+Shallow entertainment is exactly what the card game is about Ravensburger offers players: not much more, but definitely not less either.
+This is not least due to the short downtime face cards.
 The entire game round is always involved in the action, only the last player in the row sometimes goes out of the round without points if his teammates have guessed particularly well beforehand.
 This is a small shortcoming, but one that can be gotten over. face cards convinces as a simple guessing game with high interaction value and lots of funny moments.
 This title will also make it onto the gaming tables in the long term.
 In order to counteract signs of wear and tear and impending routine, players should definitely use the enclosed blank cards to enrich the game with some new motifs.
 Alternatively, the variants (connoisseur, expert and risk) are suitable as motivating factors - however, we liked the basic variant best.
 If you like uncomplicated games with a high fun factor, you should take a look at the guessing game by Leo Colovini, published by Ravensburger. face cards receives an unconditional purchase recommendation from us.

 Crowdfunding preview: Hexes of Sygon by Alec Cacheris